Same-Day Roller Replacement Available across the Treasure Coast. (772) 207-4146

 Questions about sliding door problems

 Most often, the bottom rollers have collapsed or the track is bent.
 Worn rollers cause the door to drop slightly, missing the strike plate.
-A 1/16-inch track deformation is enough to bind the door.
-Other causes: warped frame from house settling, debris in track, or a misaligned latch.

-Top three causes: dirty or corroded rollers (62% of stuck-door calls in our service area), bent track (24%), or panels out of plumb (14%).
-Salt-air homes near the coast see roller corrosion in 7-10 years; inland homes see 12-15+.
+Salt-air homes near the coast - particularly those visible from the Indian Riverside Drive corridor - see roller corrosion in 7-10 years; inland homes see 12-15+.
 Cleaning rarely solves it once rust has pitted the wheels.

 Yes - in most cases without replacing the door.
 We re-seat the panel, replace damaged rollers, straighten or replace the track if needed.
-About 91% of off-track doors we see are fixable for $129-$349.
-Force opening or closing an off-track door risks bending the track further.

 The seal between the dual-pane glass has failed, letting humid air condense inside.
 This is a manufacturing defect on doors under 10 years old (often warranty-covered) and normal aging beyond.
-Fix: glass-only replacement, $395-$1,295 per panel.
-The frame and hardware stay.

 If the frame is plumb, glass is intact, and the lock still aligns when you lift the door slightly: rollers.
 If the frame has racked, the panel has rotted, or you're upgrading to hurricane impact glazing: replacement.
 We diagnose for free at the quote visit.

-Yes.
-A door that won't lock or doesn't seat properly is a wind-load failure point.
 Per NOAA, breached openings during storms cause internal pressurization that can lift roofs.
 Florida Building Code §R301.2.1 requires intact, properly latched openings in wind-borne debris regions.

 Need help diagnosing your door?